-A few years ago, at the Healthcare Estates Conference in Manchester, UK John Criddle from Evelina London Children’s Hospital and Martin Jones from Art in Site had a talk about how they designed the emergency dept. with the use of illustrative and digital arts to guide, reassure and role model behaviors.
+A few years ago, at the Healthcare Estates Conference in Manchester, UK John Criddle from Evelina London Children’s Hospital and Martin Jones from Art in Site talked about how they designed the emergency dept. with the use of illustrative and digital arts to guide, reassure, and role model behaviors.
 Their talk was called: Taking the ‘OUCH’ out of Emergency.

 Fantasy universe is a no go

-The contrast from the ‘happy but unreal’ designs to reality simply confuses the patient, they said.
+The contrast between the ‘happy but unreal’ designs to reality simply confuses the patient, they said.

-They decided to design an interactive universe – showing real situations and also to model behavior of the patients.
-Small films to show the kids real case stories – e.g. about a kid who bumped his head and what happened afterwards.
-Introducing staff titles and that they are nice people who wants to help when you feel bad.
+They decided to design an interactive universe – showing real situations and also modeling the behavior of the patients.
+Small films to show the kids real case stories – e.g. about a kid who bumped his head and what happened afterward.
+Introducing staff titles and that they are nice people who want to help when you feel bad.
 Showing a lot of stories based on the most common causes of visits to the emergency.
-The persona in the films is also integrated in the environment – popping out from doorways and getting treatment on the walls.
+The persona in the films is also integrated into the environment – popping out from doorways and getting treatment on the walls.

 (Pictures from: http://www.artinsite.co.uk/projects/childrens-emergency-dept )